parthmital/Masters-Abroad/README.md

 - **Mechanisms:** Half-time assistantships require 15 to 20 hours per week of grading, lab instruction, or research assistance.
 - **Remuneration:** Includes a full or partial tuition waiver plus a monthly stipend (**INR 1.71 lakh to INR 2.67 lakh per month** in the US; **INR 1.23 lakh to INR 1.70 lakh per month** in Canada).
-- **Professional Programme Restrictions:** Professional coursework degrees (UIUC MCS, UW-Madison Professional MS, UBC MDS) restrict TA tuition waivers.
+- **Professional Programme Restrictions:** Professional coursework degrees (UBC MDS) restrict TA tuition waivers.
 SFU Professional MSc CS permits paid TA appointments at hourly rates (**INR 1,910 to INR 2,320 per hour**), but does not waive base tuition.

 [↑ Back to top](#table-of-contents)